 My Wings Are What??

-Any pilot, or ground crew, knows the importance making sure that each item on a checklist is properly attended to.
-Unfortunately as professional as a one wishes to be, we are all vulnerable to one basic and unavoidable truth…that no matter how experienced, and how attentive we are, mistakes can, and still do happen.
-There are minor mistakes that one can simply take note to try and avoid on their next flight, and then there are the major ones, like forgetting to unfold your wings…
+Any pilot, or ground crew, knows the importance of making sure that each item on a checklist is properly attended to.
+Unfortunately as professional as one wishes to be, we are all vulnerable to one basic and unavoidable truth…that no matter how experienced, and how attentive we are, mistakes can, and still do happen.
+There are minor mistakes that one can simply take to try and avoid on their next flight, and then there are the major ones, like forgetting to unfold your wings…

 On January 22, 1968, a young LTJG at Miramar, attached to Navy Fighter Squadron VF-53 was preparing for a night flight in his F8E Crusader.
-During a hasty departure, and some unforeseen electrical issues that distracted the pilot, causing him to skip an important step in his pre take off checks… Once complete, brakes were released, and the Crusader was quickly accelerating down the dark runway.
+During a hasty departure, and some unforeseen electrical issues that distracted the pilot, causing him to skip an important step in his pre-take-off checks… Once complete, brakes were released, and the Crusader was quickly accelerating down the dark runway.
 The pilot brought the nose back, rotated, and climbed into the night sky at approximately 170kts.
 15 degrees nose up in the climb, the aircraft started heavy buffeting.
 Applying a slight amount of aileron, the Crusader snapped into a roll at 100AGL.
-Somehow the pilot managed to recover to a semblance of wings level, and carefully brought his F-8 around for an emergency landing.
+Somehow the pilot managed to recover to a semblance of wings level and carefully brought his F-8 around for an emergency landing.
 Advising the tower of his control issues, they replied with an unexpected observation…that the wings were still folded!
 Setting up for a most unusual and hot approach.
-Gear down, hook up, and leave the folded wings as they were…the F-8 was successfully recovered, but unfortunately the pilots undergarments were listed as a complete loss.
+Gear down, hook up, and leave the folded wings as they were…the F-8 was successfully recovered, but unfortunately, the pilot's undergarments were listed as a complete loss.

 May 10th, 1966, Lt Greg Schwalbert of VF-14 launched off a carrier at sea with his aircraft weighing in at over 34,000 lbs in high winds.
-Immediately after launch in winds of 33 kts over the deck, the pilot became frighteningly, and most painfully aware that his wings were still in the folded position.
+Immediately after launching in winds of 33 kts over the deck, the pilot became frighteningly, and most painfully aware that his wings were still in the folded position.

 After quickly jettisoning his external load, Lt Greg Schwalbert steered towards the safety of the shore that lay over 59km away.
 The Phantom was successfully recovered at NAAS Leeward Point after a tense 180 kts approach speed and touchdown that would be comparable to a Space Shuttle approach.